Nodeclipse/EditBox/README.md

 pm.eclipse.editbox.provider.java_fileNames=*.java,*.class,*.gradle,*.groovy,*.scala
 ```

-Catalog is list of Themes.
-Provider `BoxProviderImpl` is Category .
-Provider is holding theme (Settings object).
 Theme `BoxSettingsImpl` is set of colors .
+Provider is theme applied to some category.
+Provider is holding current theme (Settings object).
+Provider `BoxProviderImpl` is associated with category String (aka Provider name).
+Catalog is list of Themes, that provider has.

 ### Build